hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/hb/__init__.md

 **Variables:**

-- `MODE = 'dev'`: A string variable likely used for configuration.
+- ``: A string variable likely used for configuration.
 This variable will almost certainly be used elsewhere in the project to influence behavior based on the development or production environment.

 **Classes:**